mstksg/inCode/copy/entries/five-point-haskell-1.md

 Here we get the best of both worlds: the ability to manually close handlers when they are no longer needed, but also the guarantee that they will eventually be closed.

-(In practice, I actually rarely use `ResourceT` this way --- instead, I use it often because it's often more convenient at the base of a monad stack like `ConduitT`, `ListT`, etc. than `ContT` can be.)

 Embracing Total Depravity
 -------------------------